UrbanCompass/bazel/site/docs/skylark/repository_rules.md

 The rule is loaded when you explicitly build it, or if it is a dependency of the build.
 In this case, Bazel will execute its `implementation` function.
-This function describe how to creates the repository, its content and BUILD files.
+This function describe how to creates the repository, its content and UCBUILD files.

 ## Attributes